Karasp1980/torjagerillustration/README.md

 ## Media

-#### All the images on this page are provided by the illustator himself.
-For the social media-links icons Fontawesome.com has been used.
+#### All the images on this page are provided by the illustator Tor Jäger For the social media-links icons Fontawesome.com has been used.

 -----

 [def]: ./assets/images/ww1full.jpeg
-[def2]: /assets/images/Lighthouse.jpeg